-Harini Sridhar is a graduate student of Narrative Medicine at Columbia University.
-She previously earned her Bachelor’s in Biology at Duke University.
+Harini Sridhar is a medical student at the University of North Carolina at Chapel Hill, where she is pursuing a combined medical education and psychiatry residency program.
+She previously earned her Master’s in Narrative Medicine at Columbia University and her Bachelor’s in Biology at Duke University.
 Harini is classically trained in Bharatanatyam, an age-old dance of India.
-As a dancer for over fifteen years, movement has allowed her to explore themes of community, environmental health, gender identity, and disability.
+As a dancer for over fifteen years, movement has allowed her to explore themes of community, environmental health, gender identity, and all-abilities.

 Co-creating art with communities provided Harini with an appreciation for the power of the arts as a means of connection across culture, language, and age.
 Dancing on Duke’s classical Indian dance and Raas folk dance teams helped her find a community in college.
 While spending a semester abroad in South Africa, movement blossomed into conversation on health and community between her and her homestay grandmother.

 In India, while serving as a teaching assistant at a special needs school, she used the arts to teach menstrual health management to ten-year-old girls with autism.
 For her undergraduate capstone project in a neuroscience course, Harini studied how dance can improve social and cognitive skills for people of all abilities.
 She choreographed and taught a piece focused on community development, and through interviews, learned that the dancers shared meaningful new connections and spoke of a catharsis that comes from being heard.
 Their group performed at the Talent Show of All Abilities at the Durham Performing Arts Center.